City Managers Past and Present

 International Standards

 To help establish industry standards, the International City/County Management Association (ICMA) was founded in 1914.
-City Managers around the world can participate in the ICMA’s Voluntary Credentialing Program, to be officially recognized through a peer review credentialing process.
-In doing so, City Managers agree to adhere to the non-profit organization’s Code of Ethics which is enforced by a Committee on Professional Conduct.
+City managers around the world can participate in the ICMA’s Voluntary Credentialing Program, to be officially recognized through a peer review credentialing process.
+In doing so, city managers agree to adhere to the non-profit organization’s Code of Ethics which is enforced by a Committee on Professional Conduct.